Bicycle Accident Lawyer Plantation – Introduction

 The Sunshine State typically rivals California for most bicycle accident deaths each year.
 But per-capita, Florida reports nearly twice as many fatalities.
 The Florida Department of Highway Safety and Motor Vehicles reported a 2 percent decline in the total number of traffic fatalities in 2011.
 However, bicycle accident deaths increased by 58 percent.
 Last year, 120 riders were killed on Florida roads in more than 5,000 reported crashes.

-As a result of this, it’s not surprising that many people seek the advice of a bicycle accident attorney in Plantation and Broward.
+As a result of this, it’s not surprising that many people seek the advice of a bicycle accident attorney in Plantation.

 On this page, we discuss how bicycle accidents are a national problem, how to avoid them, the injuries which occur, and 5 steps to take after a bicycle accident.